SachsKaylee/react-formilicious/README.md

 ## Getting started

 The core library does not include any fields since they are styling specific.
 In this quick guide we will be using the Bulma fields.
-Feel free to check if fields for your favourite framework are avilable under https://github.com/PatrickSachs/react-formilicious/tree/master/packages.
+Feel free to check if fields for your favourite framework are available under https://github.com/PatrickSachs/react-formilicious/tree/master/packages.

 ```shell
 $ npm install @react-formilicious/core